StrollApp/beta-testing-handbook/BetaTestingHandbook.md

 ### Android

-1. Install the apk located [here](https://drive.google.com/drive/u/1/folders/1u8LhAiQUNnyeUr6Xl3bR1ptuz7hqXGI-).
+1. Install the APK located [here](https://drive.google.com/drive/u/1/folders/1u8LhAiQUNnyeUr6Xl3bR1ptuz7hqXGI-).

-## Testing Instructions

-**While testing, you can try to**

-1. use the app like you would if you were a regular user, or
-2. go wild and try to break the app with unexpected edge cases.

-**The following items should be tested,**

-- Test app interface to lookout for UI bugs, anomalies, or anything that doesn't make sense.
-- Test route generation feature to make sure generated routes are viewable, reasonable, and (if you're familiar with Berkeley) safe.

 ## Submitting Feedback

 If you notice any issues or have any feedback, please submit them [here](https://forms.gle/DxMdFYiYEy19PCh4A).

+If you're reporting a bug, please provide a screenshot and steps to reproduce them.

+## Testing Guidelines

+**The following items should be reported in our feedback form,**

+- Visual bugs, anomalies, or anything that doesn't make sense in the app interface.
+- Generated routes that are not viewable, unreasonable, broken, and (if you're familiar with Berkeley) unsafe.

+**While testing, you can try to**

+1. Use the app like you would if you were a regular user.
+    a.
+Search for places you normally visit.
+    b.
+Try different safety settings (which you can change by tapping the gear icon on the top right corner).
+    c.
+Try generating routes in Berkeley with Stroll and walk there.
+2. Go wild and try to break the app with unexpected edge cases.

+**When walking with Stroll,**

+You should still be street smart, travel when it's safe, and be aware of your surroundings!
+Stroll isn't Batman.

 ## Thank you!
 You are amazing! 🥳